sirchuck/site_works/README.md

                     var socket = new WebSocket("ws://YOUR_SERVER:PORT/UID/TAG/UNIQUEID/" + n);

                     That will create a new socket connection for each new browser they open.
+                    NOTE: Allowing duplicates just means your user can open multipul connections with the same credentials: UID/TAG/UNIQUEID
+                         Don't confuse that with UNIQUEID which is only passed for you to run security checks on.
+Each connection made is of course a unique connection, that's why we need the unique + n segment above to open multipule connections.
+                         Setting allow_duplicates to false means when user Frost opens two browsr windows with the same UID/TAG/UNIQUEID but a differnet +n segment, only the newest connection will be open, the rest will be closed for him if they have the same UID/TAG/UNIQUEID.

                 Send your variable string - could be JSON: var obj = {sw_var:"{\"input\":\""+msg.value+"\"}",sw_action:"sw_10"};